10 Types of Bats Found In South Dakota! (ID GUIDE)

 During summer, males and females inhabit different roosting sites.
 Males live alone, while females form colonies where they raise their pups.

 This species is known as a “whisper bat” because it echolocates much lower than other bats.
-This comes in handy when foraging on moths because moths can hear bats’ echolocation.
+This is handy when foraging on moths because moths can hear bats’ echolocation.
 So, as you can see, being quieter gives Townsend’s Big-eared Bat an advantage.

-• The muzzle, chin, and ears are black.
+- The muzzle, chin, and ears are black.
 Ears are also long.
-Their wingspan is approximately 8 to 10 inches.
+Their wingspan is approximately 9 inches (23 cm).

 The Western Small-footed Bat is found in semi-arid habitats in South Dakota.